Friday, December 16, 2022

 Mother, Mother

 There is no patriarchy among witches.
-The word "patriarch" is absent from speech, only uttered in its many synonyms with giggled whispers across the dinner table.
-Just existing in the masculine can become a dangerous game when confronted with witches, who often respond to its presence with playful cruelty.
+The very word "patriarch" is absent from speech, only uttered in its many synonyms with giggled whispers across the dinner table.
+Existing in the masculine can become a dangerous game when confronted with witches, who often respond to its presence with playful cruelty.

 There has never been a male witch.
 If there has, the coven they joined has not been deemed official nor recognized on the continent, or merely viewed as "not a real witch."